 Regulation (EU) No 648/2012 of the European Parliament and of the Council on OTC derivatives, central counterparties and trade repositories (European Market Infrastructure Regulation, EMIR) aims to increase transparency and reduce risks in the derivatives market.
 EMIR regulates the performance of activities of central counterparties and trade repositories and also sets out a number of obligations, to be addressed in more detail herein, for all undertakings that enter into derivative contracts.
-A Commission proposal for a regulation amending EMIR is pending, and it includes certain amendment proposals for the obligations addressed here (see Application and timetable).
+The amendments to the Regulation that entered into force on 17 June 2019 (EMIR Refit) have been taken into account herein.

 To whom does EMIR apply?